 Less than a year after buying our fifth wheel, we found ourselves shopping for our new RV kitchen faucet.
-Dan aimed for quality and manufacturer while I focused on design and finish.
+Dan aimed for quality and manufacturer while I focused on purpose, design and finish.

-My kitchen faucet requirements were three-fold:
+Our kitchen faucet requirements were three-fold:

 - consist of a pull-out sprayer

 - have the gooseneck design to accommodate tall pots